 - Teaching Job Search Online: The internet is a great resource for those looking for a teaching job.
-There are numerous websites that have listings for all kinds of jobs in the educational field.
+There are numerous websites and online education recruiters that have listings for all kinds of jobs in the educational field.
 The best part about an online search is that you can do it at any time and have access to thousands of teaching job listings with the simple click of a mouse.
 However, you will need to be patient enough to go through numerous listings until you come across exactly what you want.

 - Job Listings in Print: This refers to looking for teaching jobs in print media such as newspapers, career magazines, and the classified section of the phone book.
 The advantage of looking in such media is that you may find teacher jobs that you will not find online.
 Some listings also include information and brochures about the schools or school districts, which help determine whether or not you want to work for that particular school.